jjallaire/draftpod/src/components/guide/articles/privacy.md

 ## Privacy Notice

 Draftpod is very careful about the collection and use of personal information.
 Any information we do collect is only used to operate Draftpod.
-We don't sell or trade vistor information with other companies.
+We don't sell or trade visitor information with other companies.

 This document provides details about what kind of data Draftpod gathers and how we manage it.